mariorod98/ObsidianVault/🌱 Seedbox/UE4 Networking.md

 The Replication conditions are:
 ![[ue4_networking_rep_cond.png]]

 There is another way to Replicate a variable: *RepNotify*.
-This makes use of a function that will be called on **all instances** when receiven the updated value.
+This makes use of a function that will be called on **all instances** when receiving the updated value. ==You have to be careful with RepNotify, as this methods are not called automatically when updating the Server, so you must call the method manually==.

 With RepNotify, ==you can call logic that needs to be called AFTER the value has been replicated==.